HCA-integration/sc-atlasing-toolbox/README.md

 ### Run the pipeline

-Before running the pipeline, you need to activate your snakemake environment.
+Before running the pipeline, you need to activate your Snakemake environment.

 ```commandline
 conda activate snakemake